paultran47/econ-grad-app-deadlines/README.md

 ### Are you going to be adding more schools?

 Slowly.
-Whilst this is a personal project, I have full intention of making this website contains the deadlines of hundreds of PhD programmes eventually.
+While this is a personal project, I have full intention of making this website contains the deadlines of hundreds of PhD programmes eventually.

 You can check the <a href="#changelog">changelog</a> on the GitHub repo page.